Skip to main content

 Bolted joints

 VDI 2230 is a guideline for the calculation of bolted joints that has been internationally recognized and applied in practice for many years.
-It provides designers and calculation engineers a systematic procedure that uses calculation steps to enable functionally and operationally stable designs with extensive utilization of the bolt load capacity.
+It provides designers and calculation engineers with a systematic procedure that uses calculation steps to enable functionally and operationally stable designs with extensive utilization of the bolt load capacity.

 Strictly speaking, the specifications of this guideline only apply for steel bolts (screw thread with 60° flank angle) in highly-stressed and high-strength bolted joints (i.e.; for strength classes between 8.8 and 12.9 or 70 and 80) and force transmission of the operating load which is always introduced via the tensioned components.
 This generally consists of a static or dynamic axial force (i.e.; direction of action parallel to the bolt axis).
 Bending moments and shear forces can also occur.
 The underlying material properties only apply at room temperature.
 Furthermore, corrosion or impact and stochastic loads are not considered.
-The further away the calculated bolted joint is from the validity range of the guideline, the more uncertain the results and the greater the deviations.
+The further the calculated bolted joint is from the validity range of this guideline, the more uncertain the results and the greater the deviations.

 The guideline generally does not eliminate the need for experimental or numerical FEM investigations to verify the results of the calculations.
 This is especially recommended for critical joints.